xxradar/debugging_kubernetes/readme.md

 ### Essential POD behaviour

 Pods are the fundamental building block of Kubernetes applications.
 Pods are disposable and replaceabl.
-You cannot add a container to a running Pod for examplel When you try to update or patch running pod, the pod is terminated and a new one is deployed.
+You cannot add a container to a running Pod for example to troubleshoot a problem.
+When you try to update or patch a running pod, the pod is terminated and a new one is deployed.

 This behavior can be illustrated.
 ```